WHITEPAPER

 Makes random layout choices that don’t quite make sense or align with the design system

-Makes content errors (including typos and incorrect vocabulary)
+Makes content errors or off-brand tone and voice

-Adds visual complexity that doesn’t serve a clear purpose, and
+Adds visual complexity that doesn’t serve a clear purpose (such as tags, iconography, and colors), and

 Changes legacy details that are out of scope and may confuse Engineering and users